TeaFlex/DiPiCar/doc/contribution-en.md

 # Contribute to the project

-If you want to help us in the development of DiPiCar, you can follow these few steps in order to have a ready-to-go project.
+If you want to help us in the development of DiPi Car, you can follow these few steps in order to have a ready-to-go project.

 > Note: This project must be developed on a Raspberry Pi of any model.